brevzin/cpp_proposals/2593_static_assert/static-assert.md

 ## Implementation Experience

-I implemented this in EDG.
-It's a two line code change: simply don't try to diagnose `static_assert` declarations if we're still in a template dependent context.
+I implemented this in both EDG and Clang.
+In both compilers, it's basically a two line code change: simply don't try to diagnose `static_assert` declarations if we're still in a template dependent context.
 Wait until they're instantiated.

 # Acknowledgements